-On Wednesday 13th March 2019, Google confirmed the roll-out of a broad core algorithm update for Monday 3rd June 2019.
+On Sunday 2nd June 2019, Google confirmed the roll-out of a broad core algorithm update for Monday 3rd June 2019.
 Unlike previous updates, Google has pre-announced this update.
 Our Technical SEO and Data & Insight teams have collaborated on extensive analysis, calculating the impact for our clients.

 — Google SearchLiaison (@searchliaison) June 2, 2019